mtgjson/mtgjson-website/docs/getting-started/README.md

 }
 ---

-# Usage
+# Getting Started

 MTGJSON provides [Magic: The Gathering](https://magic.wizards.com/en) data for your applications in various file formats.

-## Usage Index

 [[toc]]

 ## Files

-### File Formats
+### Formats

 Formats are provided via a file server and not a true API.
-JSON can be fetched in your code but many of the files are extremely large in size so it is not recommended to use this server this way.
+JSON can be fetched in your code but many of the files are extremely large in size so it is not recommended to open links in your browser.

 - **JSON**
 - **CSV**
 - **SQL/SQLite**
-- **Compressed**
+- **Compressed files**

-### File Downloads
+### Downloads

 For a full list of files see the [Downloads](/downloads/) page.

+## Models

 ### Data Models

 Data Models are what we call the structures that contain data inside files and other Data Models.
-They vary in their availability and are based heavily on the type of file accessed and the data in those files.
-Some of the base-level models used in files are:
+They vary in their availability and are based heavily on the type of file accessed and the Data Models in those files.
+Some of the base-level Data Models used in the files are:

 - [Card (Atomic)](/data-models/card-atomic/): Data inside `AtomicCards.json` and `<Format>Atomic.json`.
 - [Card (Set)](/data-models/card-set/): Data inside `AllIdentifiers.json`.